-Chairman Peter Warren worked for 16 years in the office of Margo MacDonald MSP and assisted in the preparation of two separate Bills that would have allowed for Assisted Dying to be made legal in Scotland.
+Peter Warren worked for 16 years in the office of Margo MacDonald MSP and assisted in the preparation of two separate Bills that would have allowed for Assisted Dying to be made legal in Scotland.
 He has established many international connections, working closely with legislators, campaigners and organisations that directly assist people to die with dignity.

-Peter has been connected to Friends at the End for nine years and in 2017 he joined the Friends at the End Council.
-Currently living and working in Spain, he has been an active member of DMD Catalunya for three years, and helps with their political campaigns.
+Peter has been connected to Friends at the End for ten years and in 2017 he joined the Friends at the End Council.
+Currently living and working in Spain, he has been an active member of DMD Catalunya for four years, and helps with their political campaigns.
 During this time he has worked to forge links between Catalunya and Scotland, as both places work to legalise Assisted Dying.

 Lord Jeremy Purvis is a Patron of Friends at the End.

 “The opportunity for people who are coming to the end of their life to have a greater choice in the circumstances of their passing is an issue of our age.
 Friends at the End helps to maintain a public debate on this issue in Scotland and provides information and awareness necessary for this debate to be as informed as possible.
 Since I first presented a Bill in the Scottish Parliament, the first since devolution, in 2004 to change the law to allow choice at the end of life, the public debate has moved on considerably.
 Regrettably however the law remains un-amended and therefore the campaign must continue.
 Friends at the End will assist this process and it is one major reason why I am very pleased to be a major supporter of their work.”